Social anxiety

 Heritability and Genetic Risk

 Twin studies have shown that social anxiety has a heritable basis, sharing genetic components with traits like neuroticism and extraversion.
-Genome-wide association studies (GWAS) have identified specific genetic loci associated with social anxiety, confirming its genetic underpinnings.
+Genome-wide association studies (GWAS) have identified specific genetic loci associated with social anxiety, confirming its genetic underpinnings6.

 Neuronal Biomarkers

 Research has highlighted disruptions in neuronal networks related to emotional regulation and processing in individuals with SAD.
 Electrocortical biomarkers, such as EEG and ERP, have been studied to understand these disruptions better.
-Combining EEG with other modalities like fMRI and MEG could enhance the early diagnosis and treatment of SAD.
+Combining EEG with other modalities like fMRI and MEG could enhance the early diagnosis and treatment of SAD8.

 Social Anxiety in Specific Populations